projectacrn/acrn-hypervisor/doc/introduction/index.rst

 ACRN hypervisor is a Type 1 hypervisor, running directly on bare-metal hardware.
-It implements a hybrid VMM architecture, using a privileged service VM, running the Service OS that manages the I/O devices and provides I/O mediation.
-Multiple User VMs are supported, with each of them running Linux\* or Android\* OS as the User OS .
+It implements a hybrid VMM architecture, using a privileged service VM, running the Service VM that manages the I/O devices and provides I/O mediation.
+Multiple User VMs are supported, with each of them running Linux\* or Android\* OS as the User VM .

 Running systems in separate VMs provides isolation between other VMs and their applications, reducing potential attack surfaces and minimizing